 There is a Smartcard for local concessionary travel from islands to the mainland of Orkney.
 In order to meet the required eligibility criteria residents must meet all of the below;

 Please note that holiday homes and holiday homes used on a commercial basis do not qualify for this travel concession.

 Subject to Orkney Islands Council continuing the local concessionary entitlement scheme, the Smartcard will be automatically 'reloaded' each year and should therefore be treated with care and not discarded.
-The current entitlement is 24 single trips per year with Orkney Ferries (residents of Papa Westray and North Ronaldsay are able to use the Smartcard for use on the air service).
+The current entitlement is 24 single trips per year with Orkney Ferries (residents of Papa Westray and North Ronaldsay are able to use their National Entitlement Card for use on the air service).

 Replacement charges may be made for lost or damaged cards.

 With effect from 1 April 2016, the entitlement will be specifically for use on social and leisure trips.
 Journeys include, but are not limited to: shopping, visiting friends, lunch clubs, physical activities and church.
 The concessionary entitlement is not for use on trips for work, education or medical purposes.
 This includes journeys to your doctor, dentist, attending a prevention clinic, physiotherapy and hospital appointments.

-For further information or to apply for your discounts, please contact the Transport Service by the following methods:
+For further information or to request paper application forms please contact the Transport Service: